mcqueentrading/blauncher/README.md

     pid=$!
     echo "orphan, no child ($pid)" >&2

-    # wait until the process exists
+    # wait indefinitely for the process to exist, silently
     while ! kill -0 "$pid" >/dev/null 2>&1; do
         sleep 0.2
     done